Renault Clio: Facelift

-On April 18, 2023, a significant facelift debuted, featuring a completely redesigned front bumper with slimmer headlights and a wider checkerboard grille.
+On 18 April 2023, a significant facelift debuted, featuring a completely redesigned front bumper with slimmer headlights and a wider checkerboard grille.
 The R.S.
 Line trim level was replaced with the Esprit Alpine trim level.

 In 2024, the Clio received an updated steering wheel with a new logo, taken from the Symbioz.

-The Mitsubishi Colt was introduced on June 8, 2023, as a rebadged version of the facelifted Clio, and it features a hybrid powertrain option and a Petrol TcE 90 manual version.
+The Mitsubishi Colt was introduced on 8 June 2023, as a rebadged version of the facelifted Clio, and it features a hybrid powertrain option and a Petrol TcE 90 manual version.
+It is discontinued at the end of 2025, following the end of the production of the fifth-generation Renault Clio by Oyak-Renault, which was also manufacturing the Mitsubishi Colt.